oguz-yilmaz/Generatorjs/README.md

 Creating nested DOM elements dynamically is always a hustle, especially if you don't use one of those js frameworks like React, Vue, Angular, etc. Even they don't give you fully independent DOM elements but rather a wrapper around it.
-In fact they use libraries very similar GeneratorJs to handle DOM manipulations, element and virtual DOM creations, handling events etc.
+In fact they use libraries very similar to GeneratorJs under the hood to handle DOM manipulations, element and virtual DOM creations, handling events etc.

 GeneratorJs is a well-tested library that allows you to create elements dynamically in a **declarative way**